Qantas offers a seven-hour flight to nowhere - KESQ

 A spokesperson for Singapore Airlines told CNN Travel that the airline “is considering several initiatives that would allow us to continue engaging both our customers and members of the public.
 Currently, none of these plans have been firmed up.”

-From an environmental perspective, the proposal of a flight to now is potentially contentious.
+From an environmental perspective, the proposal of a flight to nowhere is potentially contentious.

 But while there might be concerns about unnecessary fuel usage, Covid-19 worries might be mitigated by recent scientific studies that suggest the odds of catching Covid on an airplane are less than you might think, due to the air ventilation systems.